Sanket-g-75/P09-Fraud-Detection/README.md

 ### Model
 Built a Random Forest Classifier with 100 estimators and max depth of 5
 #### Oversampling the Data
-After analyzing the Data, found out that one of the classes was imbalanced so used an Oversampling Library SMOTEENN for Data Augmentation
+After analyzing the Data, found out that one of the classes were imbalanced so used an Oversampling Library SMOTEENN for Data Augmentation